-If you would to volunter for General Staff, Merit Badge Counselor, Camp Commissoiner, please use the staff registration below.
+If you would to volunteer for General Staff, Merit Badge Counselor, or Camp Commissioner, please use the staff registration below.

 Leave No Trace Trainer

-A Scouts BSA or Venturer may take any 16-hour Leave No Trace Trainer course from a Leave No Trace Master Educator to qualify for the troop, team, or crew position of responsibility.
+A Scouts BSA or Venturer may take any 16-hour Leave No Trace Trainer course from a Leave No Trace Master Educator to qualify for the Troop or Crew position of responsibility.
 The BSA is seeking to have one or more BSA-affiliated Master Educators in each council to provide this training.
 Information on courses available in the local area should be available from the local council’s Outdoor Ethics Advocate.

 Certified Angler Instructor Training